 5) Essay proposal, 10%.
-Due October 1 in class.
+Due October 6.

 Write a short (1-3 pages) description of the topic you would like to write on for your essay.
 To this, add a starting reading list of scholarly books or articles you are thinking of using.
 The reading list is not part of the 1-3 page limit, that is just for your text.
+Your starting reading list should include several relevant readings from our course, and several you have found by doing library research on your chosen topic.

 The proposal is an important way to make sure your topic is suitable for our course, and, to get some initial feedback from me.